aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 ### Match phrases and add some `slop` {#match-phrase-slop}

 You can use the `slop` parameter to create more flexible searches.
-Suppose you\'re searching for `pannacotta marmalade` with the `match_phrase` query, and no results are found.
+Suppose you're searching for `pannacotta marmalade` with the `match_phrase` query, and no results are found.
 This happens because you are looking for exact phrases, as discussed in
 [match phrase query](/docs/products/opensearch/howto/opensearch-search-and-python#match-phrase-query)